NBISweden/workshop-kmer-analysis/gsize/gsize.md

 points(test2_kmers[5:100,])
 ```

-There is a total of 10001 datapoints in our histogram file.
+There is a total of 10001 datapoints in this file as well.
-So we can calculate the total number of k-mers like this:
+So we calculate just as before:
 ```r
 sum(as.numeric(test2_kmers[5:10001,1]*test2_kmers[5:10001,2]))
 ```
-Total number: 1595108148
+Total number: 1597773086

 Since we know the peak position (14) we can calculate the genome size like this: